 Skip to main content

 Get started with MetaMask SDK in a JavaScript and Wagmi dapp.
-You can set up the SDK in the following ways:
+You can download the quickstart template or manually set up the SDK in an existing dapp.

 Quickstart